 { Banner Image }

-In our last newsletter we discussed an introduction to Article 2.
-This month we will discuss contracts and Article 2.
+In our last article, we discussed an introduction to Article 2.
+This article will discuss contracts and Article 2.

 Companies in the business of purchasing from suppliers or selling goods to customers rarely negotiate a written contract for each purchase or sale because it is simply too time consuming and expensive.